 The current operational concept for NPOESS consists of a constellation of spacecraft flying at an altitude of 833 km in two sun-synchronous (98.7 degree inclination) orbital planes with equatorial ascending nodal crossing times of 1330 and 1730 local solar time, respectively.
-NPOESS spacecraft are being designed for precise orbit control to maintain altitude, nodal crossing times to within +10 minutes throughout the mission lifetime, and repeat ground tracks to +1 km (repeat cycles of ~17 days) for certain measurements (e.g., sea surface height).
+NPOESS spacecraft are being designed for precise orbit control to maintain altitude, nodal crossing times to within +10 minutes throughout the mission lifetime, and repeat ground tracks to +1 km (repeat cycles of ~17 days) for certain measurements.